 You’ll be pleased to know that all our handmade rugs offer excellent durability, including the hand-knotted rugs which are of heirloom quality and are designed to last a lifetime and more.
 With just a little care, your Wendy Morrison Design rug can stay looking its best for many years to come.

 It’s perfectly normal for the pile of your new rug to lose some surplus fibres at first.
 Fluff on the surface of your rug is nothing to be alarmed about, it’s simply the natural result of the yarn being compressed when your rug is handmade.

-Regular vacuuming will help reduce any excess pilling and the yarns should settle over time.
-If your vacuum has variable power settings, select the lowest setting and avoid using a cleaner head with teeth as this can cause damage.
+Vacuuming occasionally will help reduce any excess pilling and the yarns should settle over time.
+If your vacuum has variable power settings, select the lowest setting, use suction only and avoid using a cleaner head with brushes as this can cause damage.
 It’s best to vacuum the full length of the rug, turning, then repeating on the next area, rather than a back and forth motion.
 Don’t brush your rug as this can force more fibres out.